 Ljubljana, Slovenia was one of our most relaxing city breaks of 2018.
 We’d had a busy few weeks at work and all we wanted to do was stroll around the city centre and enjoy the restaurants and cafes in the city’s Old Town.
 From the minute we got off the plane our trip went smoothly as we were dropped right outside our hotel by the local Go Opti service.
-Our hotel was on the edge of the Old Town and we spent the next 2 days walking around the old part of the city, sightseeing and eating good food.
+Our hotel was on the edge of the Old Town and we spent the next two days walking around the this part of the city, sightseeing and eating good food.
 Ljubljana city centre is small but it’s got plenty of eateries and after enjoying the places we visited so much, I thought I’d share my 48 hour food diary on my blog.

 We arrived in the city during the day on a Friday in December and after having snack food over lunchtime, we stopped at the beautiful Lolita tearoom for hot drinks in the afternoon.
 I had the dreamiest hot chocolate and it was such a lovely place to sit for an hour or so, watching the world go by.

-At dinner time we went to Hood Burger: a Shake Shack style burger joint on the edge of the Old Town.
-It was New York subway themed inside and very popular with locals, as a queue quickly formed at the counter whilst we were in the restaurant.
+At dinner time we headed to Hood Burger: a Shake Shack style burger joint on the edge of the Old Town.
+It was New York subway themed inside and clearly very popular with locals, as a queue formed at the counter whilst we were in the restaurant.
 We both ordered classic burgers and fries and the meals were absolutely delicious.
 It was quickly evident when we started eating why the fast food restaurant had so many customers.